TRANSPORT CANADA BVLOS DRONE OPERATIONS IN 2022

 BVLOS.
 Beyond Visual Line of Sight.
 Our future, your future.
 How far we have come as an industry here in Canada in just a few short years!

-Drones and Drone software technology is growing by leaps and bounds not just here in Canada but on a Global platform.
+Drones and drone software technology are growing by leaps and bounds not just here in Canada but on a global platform.

-Transport Canada is considered a world leader in developing Rural BVLOS.
-In quarter 1-2, 2022 Transport Canada will be releasing the new Canadian Aviation regulatory framework for BVLOS flights in Canada and releasing the rules for BVLOS in the CARs The Canadian Aviation Regulations.
+Transport Canada is considered a world leader in developing Rural and Urban BVLOS.
+In quarter 1-2, 2023 Transport Canada may be releasing the new Canadian Aviation regulatory framework for BVLOS flights in Canada through The Canada Gazette and the CARs (The Canadian Aviation Regulations.)

 Jobs!
-We predict an explosion of great paying jobs for Drone pilots, Drone technicians, Maintenance teams and more.
+We predict an explosion of great paying jobs for drone pilots, drone software technicians, maintenance teams and more.
 PWC (Price Waterhouse Cooper) predicts a $500 Billion Drone Industry in North America by 2026

 Their Drones will navigate using our current GPS and GNSS satellite networks and our new 5G data accessibility for Rural area BVLOS.

-This Hydro company through a deep dive analysis with their Safety and Engineering departments have concluded that one Drone pilot with one Visual Observer can gather 10 times more Data per day than boots on the ground.
-Not to mention reduction in Insurance, Workers compensation, hotels, meals and on and on.The New Transport Canada Advanced Complex BVLOS Exam
+This Hydro company through a deep dive analysis with their Safety and Engineering departments has concluded that one Drone pilot with one Visual Observer can gather 10 times more Data per day than boots on the ground.

-The Canadian Drone Institute is writing the course content for the new Transport Canada Advanced Complex Drone Certificate.
-Our staff consists of current and retired Transport Canada Airline Pilots, Transport Canada Flight School Instructors with Advanced certificates on numerous types of Drones
+The Canadian Drone Institute is writing a new course content for the new Transport Canada Advanced Complex SFOC drone application.
+Our staff consists of current and retired Transport Canada Airline Pilots, and Transport Canada Flight School Instructors with Advanced certificates in numerous types of drones approved by Transport Canada as being compliant for BVLOS operations for flights over people.

 Redundant rural with the same SOP for each flight.
 Your Transport Canada inspector may at his or her discretion issue one or multiple SFOCS which will be based on how well you have done to satisfy Transport Canada’s Safety Guidelines in your submission.
 Rural Complex.

-The JARUS guidance material aims to facilitate each authority to write their own requirements and avoid duplicated efforts.“Reprinted with permission from ICAO”
+The JARUS guidance material aims to facilitate each authority to write their own requirements and avoid duplicated efforts.

 What is SORA?

-The SORA allows operators to utilize certain threat barriers and/or mitigating measures to reduce both risk-classes and thereby reducing the SAIL.
+The SORA allows operators to utilize certain threat barriers and/or mitigating measures to reduce both risk classes and thereby reduce the SAIL.
 The final step in the risk assessment is the recommendation of the Operational Safety Objectives (OSO) to be met in accordance with the SAIL.
 The SORA is a method to integrate UAS operations with (commercial) manned aviation independent of the weight of the UA and altitude in the airspace with a certain level of safety.

 The Canadian Drone Institute 2015 Ltd